 Justin Phillip Reed, a native South Carolinian poet now based in Brooklyn, was the winner of the National Book Award in Poetry for his first poetry collection, “Indecency” (Coffee House Press, 2018).
 His work often deals with what it means to be a queer black man in America.
 His second full-length collection of poetry, “The Malevolent Volume,” will be released in Spring 2020.
 He was a resident at Further Troutbeck: The Poetry Society.

 Multidisciplinary artist Daniel Popper’s larger-than-life sculptures have been appearing in locations that hold spiritual and historical resonance, including festivals in Tulum, Portugal, Australia, and beyond.
 The South African artist collaborates with artists and technicians to incorporate music, LED lighting, and projection mapping into his works.
-For Further Mykonos, Daniel was inspired by ancient Cycladic art and delved into Greek mythology with his rattan woven sculpture of Leto pregnant with Apollo and Artemis.
+For Further Mykonos, Daniel was inspired by ancient Cycladic art and delved into Greek mythology with his rattan woven sculpture of Greek goddess Leto.

 Yesika Salgado is a Los Angeles-based Salvadoran poet, co-founder of the Latina feminist collective Chingona Fire, and an internationally recognized body positivity activist.
 Her two poetry collections, “Corazón” and “Tesoro” (Not a Cult), were bestsellers.
 Her next collection, “Hermosa,” is forthcoming on Not a Cult.
 A four-time member of Da Poetry Lounge Slam Team and a 2017 and 2018 National Poetry Slam finalist, Salgado was a resident at Further Troutbeck: The Poetry Society.